Title: Harry’s Soulmate

 They made ten hops across the pitch that way before Harry broke free from the snake with a laugh.
 Harry ran across the pitch cast a banishing charm at the viper, which had him lifting off the ground.
 Godric flashed away and reappeared directly in front of Harry.
 Godric caught him and fire travelled repeatedly around the pitch, barely letting Harry catch his breath before he was flashing away again.

-After nearly thirty minutes, they returned to the place where they’d started and Harry sank to his knees, breathless with laughter and thrilled beyond any measure of it.
+After nearly 30 minutes, they returned to the place where they’d started and Harry sank to his knees, breathless with laughter and thrilled beyond any measure of it.
 “That was bloody awesome.”
 He sprawled out on the pitch and Godric curled up on his breastbone.
 “You okay?”

 Godric hissed contentedly.
 “Brilliant.
 Your magic is amazing.”